Sunil Kumar Sharma (Uttar Pradesh politician)

 Sunil Kumar Sharma is an Indian politician from Uttar Pradesh belonging to the Bharatiya Janata Party.
 He is a member of the Uttar Pradesh Legislative Assembly representing Sahibabad and Minister in Government of Uttar Pradesh.

-Sharma is considered a close aide of RRS Top leadership and Prime Minister Narendra Modi, Uttar Pradesh Chief Minister Yogi Adityanath, Defence Minister of India Rajnath Singh, BJP'S National President J.P.
+Sharma is considered a close aide of RRS top leadership and Prime Minister Narendra Modi, Uttar Pradesh Chief Minister Yogi Adityanath, Defence Minister of India Rajnath Singh, BJP'S National President J.P.
 Nadda with whom he had worked for years.
 He has earlier been part of the 17th Uttar Pradesh Legislative Assembly, representing the Sahibabad constituency and was elected by the largest victory margin in the 2017 and the 2022 assembly elections.
 In 2022 Uttar Pradesh Legislative Assembly election he created a record by winning by the highest margin ever for a candidate in a legislative assembly election in India since independence.

 Political career

 From 2007 to 2012, Sharma served as a member of the 15th Uttar Pradesh Legislative Assembly representing the Ghaziabad constituency.

-Following the 2017 assembly elections, on 11 March 2017, he was appointed Member of the Legislative Assembly (MLA) for the Sahibabad constituency and joined the 17th Legislative Assembly.
+Following the 2017 assembly elections, on 11 March 2017, he was appointed a member of the Legislative Assembly (MLA) for the Sahibabad constituency and joined the 17th Legislative Assembly.
 Sharma secured the largest victory margin of 150,643 votes in the election.

 In 2017 Sunil Sharma was appointed president of the Panchayati Raj Samiti legislative Assembly Uttar Pradesh (Ranked State Minister of Uttar Pradesh).

 He received votes in total, accounting for 62% of all votes polled.
 In the 2022 election, he won by 2,14,835 votes securing over 67% of all votes polled.

 Sharma is also a member of the Bharatiya Janata Party.

 Record

-Sharma is listed in India's Book of Records as he won the election of the 2022 Legislative Assembly Uttar Pradesh as he created a record by winning by the highest margin ever for a candidate in a legislative assembly election in India since independence.
+Sharma is listed in India's Book of Records as he won the election of the 2022 Legislative Assembly Uttar Pradesh.
+He won by the highest margin ever for a candidate in a legislative assembly election in India since independence.